epiverse-trace/tutorials/learners/setup.md

 Your system is ready to build packages!
 ```

 If the build tools are not available, this will trigger an automated install.

 Wait until to get the expected output message.
-We suggest to restart your R session or close and open back again RStudio to let it recognize this new installation.
+We recommend restarting your R session, or closing and reopening RStudio, so that it can recognize the new installation.

+If the automatic installation does not work, you can manually install them according to your operating system.

-::::::::::::::::::::::::::::: spoiler
+::::::::::::::::::::::::::::: tab

-### What to do if this step does not work?
+### Windows

-Windows users will need a working installation of `Rtools` in order to build the package from source. `Rtools` is not an R package, but a software you need to download and install.
+Windows users will need a working installation of `Rtools` in order to build the package from source.
+`Rtools` is not an R package, but a software you need to download and install.
 We suggest you to follow:

 - **Install `Rtools`**.
 Download the `Rtools` installer from <https://cran.r-project.org/bin/windows/Rtools/>.
 Install with default selections.
-- Close and open back again RStudio to let it recognize this new installation.
+- Close and reopen RStudio so it can recognize the new installation.

+### Mac

+Mac users require three steps as detailed in <https://github.com/stan-dev/rstan/wiki/Configuring-C---Toolchain-for-Mac>:

+- Install R version 4.0.0 or later
+- Use `macrtools` to setup the C++ toolchain
+- Enable some compiler optimizations.

+### Linux

+Linux users require specific details per distribution.
+Find them in <https://github.com/stan-dev/rstan/wiki/Configuring-C-Toolchain-for-Linux>.

 :::::::::::::::::::::::::::::

 ### 3. Install the required R packages